 I kept journals when I was a kid.
 I filled about 10 of them before calling it quits—there came a time when I realized it had become a chore to write.
 Months passed between entries, and it was difficult to remember everything that had happened.
 Being the perfectionist that I am, I felt guilt leaving anything out; omitting even a small memory felt like an incomplete version of the truth.
 And so, it seems, history has repeated itself here; I’ve been so concerned about covering every important event between posts that I end up not writing at all.
 I plan to focus more on the recipes from here on out, though if I find extra time I will certainly include stories and reminiscences.
 To those who enjoy the longer recollections (Mom, Dad), I apologize.
 But I will always pair a recipe with some musings, maybe just not an essay that covers details from two month’s time.

 Last week Jonji found a wooden bench on Nextdoor that was only a block away, so one night at 9pm we carried it home between us.
 I was a bit grumpy after getting smacked in the shins a few times, and was therefore a little resentful towards our new garden resident.
 This afternoon I sat down on it, where it lives under the leafless plum tree, to write.
-Sunlight filtered through wintery branches as bird called to their neighbors.
+Sunlight filtered through wintery branches as birds called to their neighbors.
 It was warm, and exceptionally peaceful.
 I suppose the shin smacks were worth it.

 I spent a lovely day at Mom and Dad’s yesterday, a welcome event after a week of feeling under the weather.
 Dad went on a croissant run, and when he returned we happily devoured them.
 If you haven’t tried Companion’s croissants yet, you’re missing out.
 We spent the afternoon outside in the warm weather, surrounded by Pip, the cats, and Lemon.
 A simple kind of day, but one that makes your heart happy.